 - a.
-The track length between SMT pad and via shall be in conformance with values specified in Table 14-4 - NOTE 1 In Figure 14-4: $L_T$ is the track length between SMT and via. - NOTE 2 The through going via may absorb all tin-lead away from the pad during assembly. - b.
-For other track dimensions, the supplier shall extrapolate or interpolate from the values specified in requirement 14.3.4a. - NOTE Larger distances are preferred, even though tracks are avoided on external layers. - c.
-The fan out should be symmetric. - NOTE This is done to avoid unwanted movement of components during reflow soldering.
-An example of a symmetric fan out is given in Figure 14-4. - d.
-The SMT pad of an AAD may be asymmetric. - NOTE Examples of asymmetric SMT pad are key hole, solder verification snip.
+The track length between SMT pad and via shall be in conformance with values specified in Table 14-4 - NOTE 1 In Figure 14-4: $L_T$ is the track length between SMT and via. - NOTE 2 The through going via can absorb all tin-lead away from the pad during assembly.

+NOTE Larger distances are preferred, even though tracks are avoided on external layers.

+c.
+The fan out should be symmetric.

+NOTE This is done to avoid unwanted movement of components during reflow soldering.
+An example of a symmetric fan out is given in Figure 14-4.

+d.
+The SMT pad of an AAD may be asymmetric.

+NOTE Examples of asymmetric SMT pad are key hole, solder verification snip.
 The purpose of this is to verify quality of the solder joint.

 - e.
 The four quadrants of the total footprint of the AAD shall be designed point symmetric such that each quadrant has the asymmetry in four directions. - NOTE This is done to prevent the component drifting away from the footprint during assembly.
-An example of a point symmetric AAD footprint is given in Figure 14-5. - f.
-The width of the track connecting to an SMT pad of a chip device shall be $\leq 1/3$ of the width of the pad. - NOTE 1 An illustration of fan out from SMT pad is given in Figure 14-4. - NOTE 2 In Figure 14-4: $W_T$ is the width of the track connecting to an SMT pad of a chip device, and $W_P$ is width of the pad - NOTE 3 This is done for thermal relief to prevent the track acting as a heat sink and removing heat from the pad during assembly. - NOTE 4 This requirement is defined for chip devices not for flat packs.
+An example of a point symmetric AAD footprint is given in Figure 14-5.

+- f.
+The width of the track connecting to an SMT pad of a chip device should be $\leq 1/3$ of the width of the pad. - NOTE 1 An illustration of fan out from SMT pad is given in Figure 14-4. - NOTE 2 In Figure 14-4: $W_T$ is the width of the track connecting to an SMT pad of a chip device, and $W_P$ is width of the pad - NOTE 3 This is done for thermal relief to prevent the track acting as a heat sink and removing heat from the pad during assembly. - NOTE 4 This requirement is defined for chip devices not for flat packs.